 The Park Planning and Development Department manages the design and development of City of Fort Collins parks and paved trails.
 The Department provides a variety of services including conceptual design, development process, project management and community outreach.
 The Park Planning and Development team includes landscape architects, civil engineers and administrative professionals.
 This page will keep you updated on current projects and developments.

 Nestled in the Maple Hill neighborhood, this 7 acre park will be located on the southwest corner of Maple Hill Drive and Bar Harbor Drive.
 With a walking path and playground this park will offer a quiet place to enjoy the outdoors.

 Imagine a place just a few blocks from Old Town Fort Collins where people of all ages can gather for year-round recreation and to enjoy the Poudre River.
 The Poudre River Whitewater Park is scheduled to open in 2019.

 A major construction project is underway on the Fossil Creek Trail, west of College Avenue.
 Phase One of the project, building the BNSF tunnel underpass, is complete and will be available for use when construction of the paved trail (Phase Two) is finished.

 Creating a new trail connection between Fort Collins and Loveland, this stretch of paved trail will begin in the Cathy Fromme Prairie Natural Area in Fort Collins, and connect to the Sunset Valley Natural Area in Loveland.
 This has been a collaborative effort with the City of Loveland, City of Fort Collins and Larimer County.

-Larimer County, the City of Loveland, and the City of Fort Collins are working together to construct a 2 mile segment of trail as part of the Front Range Trail.
+Larimer County, the City of Loveland, and the City of Fort Collins have completed a 2 mile segment of trail as part of the Front Range Trail.
 The purpose of this trail is to connect Wyoming to New Mexico, along the Front Range, offering 876 miles of trail.